Timing Your Sale

 We like to call this the 3 D’s… De-clutter, De-Personalize and De-tach!

 2) Don’t take it personally!
 Take down excessive pictures of you, your family and all your life’s experiences.
 Buyers want to visualize themselves in the home… not you.
-A couple personal pictures is fine, but too much is too distracting to see through.

 Consider CURB APPEAL.
 Sellers sometimes spend so much time making the inside look great that they forget about the outside.
 Trim the lawn, bushes & trees.
 Clean the roof, siding & walkways and consider turning on your exterior lights to welcome prospective buyers to your home.